anaboeke/repro-collab/preregistration.md

 ### Participants

-Twenty-two participants with normal or corrected-to-normal vision will complete the study.
+Twentytwo participants with normal or corrected-to-normal vision will complete the study.

 ### Materials